gallandarakhneorg/afc/README.md

-h1.
-Arakhnê Foundation Classes
+# Arakhnê Foundation Classes

 The Arakhnê Foundation Classes (AFC) is a collection of Java libraries that may be used to build applications.
 The Arakhnê Foundatation Classes provides tools that are not directly available in the standard Java API.
 The AFC libraries are distributed under the terms of the Apache License.

-h1.
-Content of the AFC
+# Content of the AFC

-AFC contains:
+AFC contains (modules that are not deprecated):

 Name | Group Id | Artifact Id | Explanation
 -----|----------|-------------|------------
 VM Utilities | org.arakhne.afc.core | vmutils | Utilities related to the virtual machine, file systems, etc.